vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1-usb-solana.md

 During the initialization, multiple questions will be printed on the terminal, if you don’t know what to do always press enter till the end.
 By always pressing enter all the default responses will be selected.

 Now that the folder is initialized open it in an editor.
-Create files named “index.html”, “index.js” and "styles.css" in the root folder.
+Create files named "index.html", "index.js" and "style.css" in the root folder.
+Create an "assets" folder and put [this logo](../images/ledger-logo.jpg) inside.
 Your folder must look like this.

 {: .center}